 A peach crostata is the most forgiving way to bake a peach pie because the rustic free-form style makes SO it easy to shape!
+This recipe is a cross between a peach crisp and a peach pie which lends a flaky crust with the sweet crumble on top…so so good.

 Forget all about baking a perfect-looking pie with 75 pie crust rose petals on top that will inevitably slow you down and ruin your pie crust.
 Instead, opt for a foolproof way to shape your peach pie!

-perfect pie crust recipe for a crostata
+pie crust recipe for a crostata

 Any pie worth its salt needs the Perfect Pie Crust.
 Making a pie crust from scratch can feel a little daunting at first, but I’ll take you step-by-step through the process so you can create a flaky and tender crust every time.